Mutations

 Findings

-This mutation was reported in a French woman (ALZ 034) with onset of symptoms at age 37.
-She met NINCDS-ADRDA criteria for probable AD and died at age 47.
-This may have been a case of a de novo mutation, as the woman had no family history of dementia.
+This mutation was reported in a French woman (ALZ 034) with sporadic Alzheimer's disease (AD) and onset of symptoms at age 37 (Dumanchin et al., 1998).
+She met NINCDS-ADRDA criteria for probable AD, developed seizures at age 42 (Zarea et al. 2016), and died at age 47.
 Her parents were unaffected at the age of 74 and neither had a family history of dementia.
-The mutation was absent in the woman’s mother (age 74) and brother (age 50) (Dumanchin et al., 1998).
-In a subsequent study, a French individual carrying this mutation with symptom onset at age 37 was reported as developing seizures at age 42 (Zarea et al. 2016).
+The mutation was confirmed to have arisen de novo (Lanoiselée et al., 2017).

 Neuropathology